For the latest update on the EpiPen shortage in the U.S., see Allergic Living’s article here.

 Noting the FDA’s supply notification, on May 9, Mylan’s head of communications sent Allergic Living a statement confirming “intermittent” supply issues, but saying: “However, product is available and Mylan is currently receiving continual supply from its manufacturing partner Meridian Medical Technologies,” which is owned by Pfizer Inc. Mylan says it is expediting shipment to wholesalers when it receives devices.
 Yet, the statement notes: “supply levels may vary across wholesalers and pharmacies.”

-Mylan is advising patients who are experiencing difficulty locating an EpiPen set to call 800-796-9526 for assistance in finding a pharmacy with the device in stock.
+Mylan’s advice to patients: If you are experiencing difficulty locating an EpiPen set, the company says to call 800-796-9526 for assistance in finding a pharmacy with the device in stock.

 The advocacy group FARE (Food Allergy Research & Education) put the pressure on the FDA, the U.S. Department of Health and Human Services and the Trump administration to take immediate action to address the national shortage of epinephrine in a statement issued May 7.